wravoc/authlog-threats/README.md

 4. pf `authlog-threats.py pf`

-   1. After writing to, for example,  `/etc/badhosts`  pf mode will reload the pf.conf persist table from file with the new entries.
+   1. After writing to, for example,  `/etc/badhosts`  pf mode will reload the pf.conf persist table from file with the new entries without reloading the entire ruleset.
 If there have been new insertions into that pf table other than from "badhosts" as in manually running for example `pfctl -t badhosts -T add 162.142.125.0/24` this script will flush those entires if they are not also in the `/etc/badhosts`

-      1. Reloading the one table does not influence or impact any already existing stateful connections
+      1. Reloading the one table does not influence or impact other rules or already existing stateful connections

    2. Uses the command, with example "badhosts"